TomVermeer/dwaquiz/docs/expressStructure.md

 ### Cors

-Because the 3 SPA's will run on a seperate server CORS has to be enabled for those domains.
+Because the 3 SPA's will run on a seperate server during development, CORS has to be enabled for those domains.
+When running in production mode the express app can serve the apps using `express.static`.

 ### Body parser